 Being located along the 'Powder Highway' has its advantages when it comes to extra activities for the skier and snowboarder.
 There are a number of world-class cat-skiing and heli-skiing operations near Red Mountain, perfect for those wanting to tick off their bucket list.

 Big Red Cats is one of the world's largest cat ski operations, with over 20,000 acres of untracked glades and bowls to explore.
+The tours start right from the base area of Red.
 Ski between 10-18,000 feet of vertical per day under the instruction of qualified guides, and experience the famous BC powder without the hefty price-tag.

 Experience the ultimate in backcountry skiing with an incredible 3 or 4 day trip to the historic Baldface Lodge.
 We'll known among the skiing and snowboarding community, Baldface (created by snowboarding legend, Craig Kelly) is a cat-skiing mecca.
 Fly via heli to the lodge for an all-inclusive, once in a lifetime skiing experience.